 How do you trade or invest in gold?

 You can trade or invest in gold by buying and selling spot gold, gold futures, gold options, or gold stocks and ETFs.
-To open a position, you’ll need a CFD, spread betting or share dealing account.
+To open a position, you’ll need a CFD or share trading account.

 What moves gold markets?

 The price of gold is moved by the forces of supply and demand.
 Factors that can play a role include: mining production, inflation and interest rates, political insecurity and safe-haven flows, and the value of the US dollar.